-- ☐ raise awareness of the school's anti-bullying policy amongst parents and or carers. - ☐ raise awareness and understanding of the school's anti-bullying policy amongst Students. - ☐ develop a whole school approach to dealing with bullying.
+amongst parents and

+raise awareness and understanding of the school's anti-bullying policy amongs Students

-develop emotional and social learning across the school. develop a 'telling culture' amongst all students. always investigate and act when bullying incidents are reported. encourage anti-bullying approaches that are focused on generating solutions through jointproblem-solving. ensure that all emotional and practical support is provided during and after incidents of bullyingto all students involved in bullying. collect, monitor and analyse bullying behavior to inform practice. work proactively with the local community and external agencies in order to address bullying andits impact. participate in national activities such as Anti-Bullying Week and make this high profile around theschool.
-At least annually a Perceptions Survey will be conducted within the school to gauge theeffectiveness of our anti-bullying measures. ΑI staff at the school will be required to: promote a culture where bullying is unacceptable and where 'telling' is the norm. ensure that effective and consistent intervention happens immediately when bullying occurs. model positive relationships and communication at all times with students and staff. engage students with the issue of bullying through the curriculum. be watchful of signs that an individual is being bullied.
-St udents will be required to: report incidents or suspected incidents where bullying occurs to themselves or others to a staffmember. apply their learning to promote an anti-bullying culture.
-Pa rents will be required to: raise their awareness of the school's anti-bullying policy. watch for signs of bullying in their child that could include one or more of the following: Lack of concentration on school work or begin to perform poorly at school. - be intermittently absent from the school. - be reluctant to walk to or from school. - be reluctant to talk about school. - not want to leave the house. want to change schools.
+Ц develop a whole school approach to dealing with bullying. develop emotional and social learning across the school. develop a 'telling culture' amongst all students. always investigate and act when bullying incidents are reported. encourage anti-bullying approaches that are focused on generating solutions through joint problem-solving. ensure that all emotional and practical support is provided during and after incidents of bullying to all students involved in bullying. collect, monitor and analyse bullying behavior to inform practice. work proactively with the local community and external agencies in order to address bullying and its impact. □ pro participate in national activities such as Anti-Bullying Week and make this high ofile • around the school.
+At least annually a Perceptions Survey will be conducted within the school to gauge the effectiveness of our anti-bullying measures. ΑI I staff at the school will be required to: promote a culture where bullying is unacceptable and where 'telling' is the norm. ensure that effective and consistent intervention happens immediately when bullying occurs. model positive relationships and communication at all times with students and staff. engage students with the issue of bullying through the curriculum. be watchful of signs that an individual is being bullied.
+St udents will be required to: report incidents or suspected incidents where bullying occurs to themselves or others to a staff member. apply their learning to promote an anti-bullying culture.
+Pa rents will be required to: raise their awareness of the school's anti-bullying policy. watch for signs of bullying in their child that could include one or more of the following: Lack of concentration on schoolwork or begin to perform poorly at school. - be intermittently absent from the school. - be reluctant to walk to or from school.

+- be reluctant to talk about school.

+- not want to leave the house.

+- want to change schools.

+- become withdrawn, anxious or lacking in confidence.